Robin Glenn, MA, LPC, CSC, CAC

 Stephanie has spent most of her professional career in the education technology space serving school districts across the country.
 Her service-minded approach has helped her to develop strong relationships and partnerships in both sales and sales leadership over the course of her career.
 Stephanie is incredibly passionate about mental health and increasing awareness around healthy healing options for all people.
 During her free time she enjoys being with her family and friends, volunteering, creating and traveling.

 Chris has over 10 years experience in business development and account management, working to support school districts across the country implementing online learning programs.
 He is currently a graduate student in a counseling psychology program at St. Edward’s University In Austin, TX, and is passionate about mindfulness, attachment theory, and neuroscience.
 He is most fulfilled spending time with his family and connecting with nature.

 Zach is our resident powerhouse.
-He's currently pursuing his degree in Psychology, is one of our account managers, and also finds time to hit the public speaking circuit.
+He's currently pursuing his degree in Psychology, is one of our SEL consultants, and also finds time to hit the public speaking circuit.
 He's a suicide survivor and advocate, not shy about sharing his story in an effort to raise awareness and educate.